imjasonh/ImJasonH/articles/moving-and-building-images/README.md

 Another alternative worth considering in this case is [CNCF Buildpacks](https://buildpacks.io/).
 Using Buildpacks, you can produce an image from source in a variety of languages (including Go), without having to write a Dockerfile.
 Buildpacks take care to produce images that are highly cacheable, for faster pushes and pulls.

-The main situation where Buildpacks shine is when a platform provides an opinionated set of approvder builders, in a variety of languages, so that you as a developer can just invoke them and get a runnable image.
+The main situation where Buildpacks shine is when a platform provides an opinionated set of approved builders, in a variety of languages, so that you as a developer can just invoke them and get a runnable image.
 The platform in this case might be a serverless platform like Heroku or Cloud Foundry or Google Cloud Run, or your company's internal runtime platform team which is responsible for defining and maintaining the set of approved and supported builders.

 Think of it like having a catalog of highly-optimized Dockerfiles that you can choose from, except they're defined in a Real Programming Language.🙃